 You may drill into any one row of this report to show the reasons that any particular case was flagged for this indicator.
-Click on the Row in File field to open the Case Details screen (see Section 12.7).
+Click on the Row in File or View Case Details field to open the Case Details screen (see Section 12.7).